lnawrat/FPAzureWorkshops/README.md

 3. Run application locally - test the site.
 4. Look into the local database through SQL Management Studio - see the new records.
 5. Add a new SQL database in the Azure portal.
-6. Connect to the new Azure database through SQL Management Studio - see the new records.
+6. Connect to the new Azure database through SQL Management Studio - see the tables.
 7. Replace the connection string in the application's web.config.
 8. Test the site and see the new records in the Azure database.